emrld52/ZombieGuy40/bin/readme.txt

-tilemap and real collision system - YES projectiles - NO upgrades that fall from sky - NO multiple enemy ai types - NO scaling enemies overtime/actual game loop - NO main menu - NO sound - NO
+tilemap and real collision system - YES projectiles - NO upgrades that fall from sky - NO multiple enemy ai types - SORTA scaling enemies overtime/actual game loop - NO main menu - NO sound - NO